 Questions regarding technology recommendations can be directed to the IT Service Desk or the school office.

 Students in the Carpentry and Renovation Technician Diploma program will be invited to apply to the co-op option during their first academic semester.
 Entrance to the co-op option is limited and the processes for securing a work term are competitive.
-Students who qualify for co-op will be eligible to complete a four-month, paid work term between the second and third semesters of their program.
+Students enrolled in the co-op option are required to complete a four-month, paid work term between the second and third semesters of their program.

 Courses and course descriptions are subject to change.